-The chart below shows that if all actuarial assumptions, including the rate of investment return assumption, are exactly met, the System's AVA funded ratio, shown along the top of the graph, is projected to improve from the current level of 72% to 100% by the 2039 valuation.
-This is due to the current funding policy of paying down the initial UAL over a 20-year period that ends with the 2040 valuation.
-The reason 100% is achieved a year earlier is due to the amortization of the gain basis from the 2021 layer.
-While we are assuming, for the purposes of these projections, new UAL amounts will be amortized over individual 20-year periods beginning in 2021, no future gains or losses are assumed in this baseline scenario.
+The chart below shows that if all actuarial assumptions, including the rate of investment return assumption, are exactly met, the System's AVA funded ratio, shown along the top of the graph, is projected to improve from the current level of 73% to 100% by the 2044 valuation.
+The current funding policy of paying down the initial UAL over a 20-year period ends with the 2040 valuation.
+The reason 100% is achieved four years later is due to the amortization of the loss basis from the 2022 layer and expected future loss basis as previous deferred asset losses are recognized.
+While we are assuming, for the purposes of these projections, new UAL amounts will be amortized over individual 20-year periods beginning in 2023, no future market value asset or liability gains or losses are assumed in this baseline scenario.